 W******S*******D Listed by cloak Ransomware Group

 On June 16, 2026, the ransomware group known as cloak added W******S*******D to its leak site, listing 102GB of the company’s internal files as stolen.
-The data was marked private with zero public views at the time of listing, but the mere appearance on a ransomware leak site means the information is now in the hands of threat actors who may sell it, use it for extortion, or publish it later.
+The data was marked private with zero public views at the time of listing, but the mere appearance on a ransomware leak site means the information may now be in the hands of threat actors who may sell it, use it for extortion, or publish it later.

 Public reporting on the ransomware.live portal describes the incident as a ransomware attack in which cloak exfiltrated 102GB of internal files from the victim organization.
 The entry was posted on June 16, 2026.
 No exact victim count has been released, and the company has not yet issued a public statement confirming the breach or detailing the precise records involved.
 Available reporting describes the exposed material simply as “internal files,” a category that in similar incidents has included employee records, customer information, contracts, and operational databases.